Bürgenstock Resort: History

+New resort built

+In 2014, work began to create a more modern resort.
+To safeguard Bürgenstock Resort's testimony to Switzerland's post-Second World War tourism heritage, a protection plan was put in place.
+Alongside the Grand Hotel and Palace Hotel, this comprised numerous smaller buildings erected in the 1950s and 1960s.
+The Office of Historical Monuments of the Canton of Nidwalden, the owners, Nidwalden's cantonal council (in NW: Regierungsrat) and the municipality's government sought successfully to preserve the historical buildings by establishing a committee mandated with developing a master plan to place the buildings under heritage protection.
+The historical weather station has since been relocated to a different site.

-Buildings and extensions since 2014
+Changes since 2014

 The cornerstone for the new resort was laid on 26 March 2014.
-The resort on the Bürgenberg is completely car-free and comprises 30 buildings.
-These include four hotels ranging in standard from three to five star Superior and offering a total of 383 rooms and suites: the Bürgenstock Hotel (5* Superior), the Waldhotel – Healthy Living (5*), the Palace Hotel (4* Superior) and the Pension Taverne 1879 (3*).
-Also emerging is a 2200 m2 conference centre capable of accommodating up to 900 persons.
-The resort also features 68 “residence suites”, 12 restaurants and bars.
-It is scheduled to open in summer 2017, and is planned to operate all year round.
-The total investment volume is expected to reach around CHF 500 million.
+The resort on the Bürgenberg mountain is completely car-free and comprises 30 buildings.
+These include three hotels ranging in standard from three to five star Superior and offering a total of 360 rooms and suites: the Bürgenstock Hotel & Alpine Spa, the Waldhotel by Bürgenstock, and Taverne 1879.
+Also emerging is a 2200 m2 conference centre capable of accommodating up to 600 persons.
+The resort also features 17 residence suites, and 12 restaurants, lounges and bars.
+It opened in summer 2017, and is operating all year round.
+The total investment volume is CHF 650 million.